NUSGDG-Godot-AY2324-S2/oop/README.md

 * Minions have different bullets
 * Frequency of bullets increases as the number of minions shot increases.
+* Minions should only start shooting when player has arrived at the same level.
 * Linking user health to health bar.
 * (Code quality) Reduce the user of `_ready` function.